odh-labs/ml-workshop/docs/lab3-mlops.md

 height="2.539433508311461in"}

-The URL under the Locations column is the URL our pipeline has created for us - which we will use to make inference calls to our model.
+The URL under the Locations column is the URL our pipeline has created for us - which we will use to make inference calls to our model.We'll refer to that below as ***your inference URL***.
 Make note of your URL, in my case

 [[http://model-3965f0d0540946de92a9adff3cb2e166-user30-model-ml-workshop.apps.cluster-4b94.4b94.sandbox923.opentlc.com/]{.underline}](http://model-3965f0d0540946de92a9adff3cb2e166-user30-model-ml-workshop.apps.cluster-4b94.4b94.sandbox923.opentlc.com/)